powerboat9/bombadillo/README.md

 # Bombadillo - a non-web client

-Bombadillo is a modern [Gopher](https://en.wikipedia.org/wiki/Gopher_(protocol)) client for the terminal, and functions as a pager/terminal UI.
+Bombadillo is a non-web client for the terminal, and functions as a pager/terminal UI.
 Bombadillo features vim-like keybindings, configurable settings, and a robust command selection.
-Bombadillo is under active development.
+Currently, Bombadillo supports the following protocols:
+- gopher
+- gemini
+- finger
+- local (a user's filesystem)
+- telnet (by opening links in a subprocess w/ a telnet application)
+- http/https links can be opened in a user's default web browser as an opt-in behavior

 ## Getting Started